-In addition to government bonds and buy-in policies, the investment managers appointed by the Trustee invest in the equity and debt of a range of companies, whose products and services each have varying levels of exposure to climate-related factors.
+The DC fund investment manager invests in the equity and debt of a range of companies, whose products and services each have varying levels of exposure to climate-related factors.
 Investments may be made in companies that are highly exposed to the effects of the transition to a low carbon economy, for example those whose business model is reliant on fossil fuels, and do not have good strategies to deal with those effects.
 One specific risk is that assets become "stranded", i.e. they suffer an unanticipated loss of value before the end of their expected useful economic life.